WebAssembly/tool-conventions/Linking.md

 - `2 / WASM_DATA_SIZE` - Specifies the total size of the static data used by the
   module, including both initialized and zero-initialized (bss) data.
+  Note that this is similar to the "minimum" field in the linear memory description, however it's in units of bytes, so it's not limited to being a multiple of the page size.

 - `3 / WASM_DATA_ALIGNMENT` - Specifies the alignment of the data section.
 This
   tells the linking what constraints are placed on the location of the data